ByteSizedLaw/JarSnatcher/README.md

 ```

 ## ❤️ Who This Is For
-Developers who lost their source code
-Curious learners exploring how Java bytecode works
-Anyone who needs to reverse-engineer a .jar for *legitimate* reasons
+Developers who lost their source code, curious learners exploring how Java bytecode works, or anyone who needs to reverse-engineer a .jar for *legitimate* reasons.
 This tool is shared in the spirit of collaboration and recovery—not exploitation.
-Please use it responsibly.
+Please use it *responsibly*.

 ## ⚖️ Legal Disclaimer
 This tool is intended solely for educational and ethical purposes.